 Both male and female parent birds fed their nestlings.
-Like other kingfishers, Collared Kingfishers also show sit and wait foraging strategy with their keen eyesight.
-Every single feeding includes noticeable sit and wait searching, diving and prey capturing from the mangrove habitat.
-That is why, in the Sundarbans, they can be termed as a specialist mangrove forager feeding on different mangrove crabs, fishes, insects and mollusks (Fig. 3).
+Like other kingfishers, Collared Kingfishers also show a sit-and-wait foraging strategy with their keen eyesight.
+Every single feeding includes noticeable sit-and-wait searching, diving, and prey capturing from the mangrove habitat.
+That is why, in the Sundarbans, they can be termed as a specialist mangrove forager feeding on different mangrove crabs, fish, insects, and mollusks (Fig. 3).